Using Writing To Deal With Life's Tragedies

-Book 2’s concept is (spoiler alert) about a young women’s mother who commits suicide, and the girl blames priests and sets out to exact her revenge.
+Book 2’s concept is (spoiler alert) about a young woman’s mother who commits suicide, and the girl blames priests and sets out to exact her revenge.

-My counselor, at the time, suggested I journal.
+My counselor suggested I journal.
 But I really hate journaling.
-Instead I used my story to work through all those emotions I was feeling about my mother.
+Instead, I used my story to work through all those emotions I was feeling about my mother.

 I used a good portion of my mother’s suicide note in my book.
-To see her words on the page, somehow gave me comfort.
+To see her words on the page somehow comforted me.
 Every time I read it, I linger on that first page.

-I wrestled with whether or not to finish writing book 2.
+I wrestled with whether to finish writing book 2.
 But in the end, I used it to sort out my own loss.

 I can’t tell you what to do if you are experiencing a tragic loss.
 I only wanted to encourage you to work through it.
 If I had not written that story, I wouldn’t be writing anymore.
 I don’t even know if I would be here.